Vojta's abc Conjecture for algebraic tori and applications over function fields: Abstract

 \section{Abstract}

-We prove Vojta's generalized abc conjecture for 2-dimensional algebraic tori over function fields with explicit exceptional sets and show a version of the conjecture for toric surfaces.
-As an application, we study the Lang-Vojta Conjecture for surfaces of log general type that are ramified covers of $\mathbb G_m^2$ over function fields.
-In particular, we consider the case of $ \mathbb P^2\setminus D$, where $D$ is an algebraic curve over a function field in $\mathbb P^2$ with $3$ irreducible components and $\deg D\ge 4$.
-Our results are also formulated in higher dimension under the assumption that the exceptional sets are the zero locus of finitely many logarithmic one forms.
+We prove Vojta's generalized abc conjecture for algebraic tori over function fields with exceptional sets that can be determined effectively.
+Additionally, we establish a version of the conjecture for toric varieties.
+As an application, we investigate the Lang-Vojta Conjecture for varieties of log general type that are ramified covers of $\mathbb G_m^n$ over function fields.
+In particular, we consider the case of $ \mathbb P^n\setminus D$, where $D$ is an algebraic curve over a function field in $\mathbb P^n$ with $n+1$ irreducible components and $\deg D\ge n+2$.
+Our methods also apply to the complex situation, enabling us to find explicit exceptional sets for the corresponding case of Vojta's general abc conjecture (complex version) and the Green-Griffith-Lang conjecture.

 \baselineskip=16truept